by Chia, Joshua Yeong Jia

 Selarang Barracks was built between 1936 and 1938 to house an infantry battalion.
-During the Japanese Occupation (1942–45), it was used by the Japanese Imperial Army to hold Australian prisoners of war (POWs).
+During the Japanese Occupation (1942–45), it was used by the Japanese Imperial Army to hold Australian and British prisoners-of-war (POWs).
 It is also the site of the infamous Selarang Barracks Square Incident during the war, in which some 15,000 Allied soldiers were interned at Selarang Barracks under very poor living conditions until they signed a pledge of non-escape.
 Today, the Selarang Barracks is a restricted military area belonging to the Singapore Armed Forces.
 Except for the officers’ mess and the headquarters, most of the original British buildings have been demolished.

 Constructed between 1936 and 1938 to house an infantry battalion, Selarang Barracks consisted of seven blocks built around a square.
 It was part of a larger British military base in Changi.
 Its first occupants were soldiers from the 2nd Gordon Highlanders Battalion.
 During the Japanese Occupation, the Imperial Japanese Army used the premises to house Australian and British POWs.1